 This article discusses the powers that are vested in the partners and the company board.
 An entity such as a company is an artificial person.
 It cannot act on its own.
-Therefore the board of directors are responsible for the functioning of the company and hence are vested with powers to ensure smooth operations of the company.
+Therefore the board of directors is responsible for the functioning of the company and hence are vested with powers to ensure smooth operations of the company.

 Subject to this the mutual rights and the duties of the partners may be decided by a contract between the partners, which is either express or implied.